 The head nurse's view of the physician tends to contain as its central element, an image of him as a deviant, motivated by considerations of self interest.
-Thus on occasions when the ward is busy, the head nurse may comment frequently on the physician's recalcitrance, and his general unwillingness to cooperate.
-For example, the head nurse asked the physician to look at some X-ray negatives for her, and after saying that he was being expected to do too many things at once, he took the plates and went into the doctor's room with them.
-When he had not returned within a few minutes, the head nurse turned to the ward clerk and said, "oh what is he doing now?
+Thus on occasions when the ward is bury, the head nurse may comment frequently on the physician's recalcitrance, and his general unwillingness to cooperate.
+For example, the head nurse asked the physician to look at some X-ray nogatives for hor, and after saying that he was being expected to do too many things at once, he took the plates and went into the doctor's room with them.
+Then he had not returned within a few minutes, the head nurse turned to the ward clerk and said, "oh what is he doing now?
 All he needs to do is to find out whether there are any obvious fractures.
 There is no reason why he should stay in there all this time".
 She then paged him through the communication system, and called him to the desk to see some patients.
-The same head nurse also expressed her views on ward doctors when she said, "some of the doctors down here are no don't want to rush things.
+The same head nurse also expressed her views on ward doctors when she said, "some of the doctors down here are no use at all - when it starts to get busy they complain and say that they don't want to rush things.
 You just have to push them, if you don't, there won't be any beds left and the patients couldn't be treated.
 I don't want to do it but if I don't, then nothing would ever get done".